Files

 - Reader Format: MapInfo TAB (MITAB)

-Also add a Schema Reader.
+Also, add a Schema Reader.
 Add the Zones.tab file first and then click Parameters.
-In the parameters for Additional Attributes to Expose, add the following list.
+In the Additional Attributes to Expose parameters, add the following list.
 Click OK to add the Reader to the workspace.
 In the Navigator window, maximize Zones [SCHEMA] and click on the Source Dataset.
-Click on the dropdown, and click Select Multiple Files/Folders.
+Click the dropdown, then select Select Multiple Files/Folders.
 Add the Parks.tab file.

 - Format: Schema (Any Format)